Sank's Glossary of Linguistics

 PALEOGRAPHY

-(Diachronic) Or, palaeography (UK).
+- (Diachronic) Or, palaeography (UK).
 Ultimately from Greek: παλαιός, palaiós, 'old', and γράφειν, gráphein, 'to write'.
-The study of historic writing systems and the deciphering and dating of historical manuscripts, including the analysis of historic handwriting.
-It is concerned with the forms and processes of writing; not the textual content of documents.
-Included in the discipline is the practice of deciphering, reading, and dating manuscripts, and the cultural context of writing, including the methods with which writing and books were produced, and the history of scriptoria.
+The study of historic writing systems and the academic discipline of the analysis of historical writing systems, the historicity of manuscripts and texts, subsuming deciphering and dating of historical manuscripts, including the analysis of historic penmanship, handwriting script, signification and printed media.
+It is primarily concerned with the forms, processes and relationships of writing and printing systems as evident in a text, document or manuscript; analysis of the substantive textual content of documents is a secondary function.
+Included in the discipline is the practice of deciphering, reading, and dating manuscripts (OED), and the cultural context of writing, including the methods with which writing and printing of texts, manuscripts, books, codices and tomes, tracts and monographs, etc., were produced, and the history of scriptoria (Latin Paleography Network ?).
+This discipline is important for understanding, authenticating, and dating historic texts.
+However, in the absence of additional evidence, it cannot be used to pinpoint exact dates.

 PARADIGM TRIMMING